pklimai/jsnapy-kotlin-dsl/README.md

 to figure out what the initial issue was based on the visible symptoms like error messages and the location of where execution was terminated.
 Also, maintenance of 1000s-line YAML files is rarely a pleasant pastime.

-This happens because YAML defines a structure that is inherently dynamic; there is nothing like XML schema to constrain possible key values and nesting of lists and mappings.
+One of the reasons why this happens is because YAML defines a structure that is inherently dynamic; there is nothing like formal XML schema or data model to constrain possible key values and nesting of lists and mappings.
 No type checking is performed both for primitive values or for nested structures.

 To add to this, systems often tend to work with mutable state - that is, the system does not work with original YAML data directly, but instead, some intermediate data structures are created, making it even harder to figure out what